Order of Musashi Shinobi Samurai: The Shinobijutsu (ninjutsu) of the Order

+The Ideology of the Order

+The Ideoaly of the Order was explained at International Ninja Research Association 2019.

-The ideology of the order
+The clan follows an ideology known as "Ninshido" (忍士道), the Way of Shinobi Samurai.

+It promotes the concept of 'Kyohmei Mizukagami' (共鳴水鏡), aiming for the state of Ku, or no-self, through training.
+When a Shinobi achieves inner peace, they harmonize with nature.
+The inner peace is called "Washin" (和心).

+Understanding that everyone vibrates with energy, our training purpose is to attune ourselves to others' vibrations.

+We strive to act like water mirrors, reflecting others with compassion and aiming for mutual prosperity through this resonance.

-The ideology of the organization is termed "Kyohmei" (共鳴) spirit, and its ninpo is called "Gorin ninpo" (五輪忍法).
-Ninpo is a fundamental philosophy to indicate how techniques should be applied.
+The ninpo of the Order is called "Gorin Ninpo" (五輪忍法).
+Ninpo is a fundamental philosophy to indicate how shinobijutsu should be applied.
 The teamwork guideline is expressed by four characters: "Lin fuh lai in" (林風雷陰(隠) signifying "Act quietly and fast, get results instantly without being noticed."

-Guidelines, systems, and methods are taught for each shinobi member to gradually shift his/her expertise of jutsu (art) to one based on Do (Way).
+The Ninshido provides guidelines, systems, and methods to help each Shinobi member gradually transition their expertise from mere jutsu (techniques) to a path based on Do (Way).

 History

-The order has a shinobisamurai origin.
+The order has a shinobi samurai origin.
 The history of the order goes back to the mid-16th century.

-On 4 June 1582, right after Honnō-ji Incident (本能寺の変), the clan ancestors, Shibata Suwo and Nagamochi Tokuzo, escorted Tokugawa Ieyasu by the request from Ieyasu's retainer, Hattori Hanzo.
+On 4 June 1582, right after Honnō-ji Incident (本能寺の変), Nagamochi Tokuzo and his kins, escorted Tokugawa Ieyasu by the request from Ieyasu's retainer, Hattori Hanzo.
 Together with other Iga and Koka shinobi, they guarded Ieyasu to Ise where Ieyasu and his retainers boarded a ship and eventually arrived at the Okazaki Castle in Mie successfully.

-Since then the Igamono shinobisamurai started to serve Ieyasu, and the Shibata-Nagamochi clan officially became retainers of Tokugawa Ieyasu in 1582.
+Since then the Igamono shinobi samurai started to serve Ieyasu, and the clan officially became retainers of Tokugawa Ieyasu in 1582.

 They moved to Edo (in Musashi region) in 1590 with Tokugawa Ieyasu and thereafter served the Tokugawa Shogunate till 1868.

-The two families reestablished themselves as a new clan-order in Musashi Region.
+During the Bakumatsu period, the two families reestablished themselves as a new clan in Musashi Region.

-After the Meiji Restoration of 1868, declining the offer from the Meiji Government, it became a private organization to maintain its shinobisamurai traditions.
+After the Meiji Restoration of 1868, declining the offer from the Meiji Government, it became a private organization to maintain its shinobi samurai traditions.